-A: Retractable Awnings installed by Sullivan’s Awnings & Enclosures can range from 3 feet for windows, to as large as 40 feet for large residential or commercial awnings.
-Our lateral arm awnings can project to a maximum of 17’..
+A: Retractable Awnings installed by Sullivan’s can range from 3 feet for windows, to as large as 40 feet for large residential or commercial awnings.
+Our lateral arm awnings can project to a maximum of 14’.
 We will help you to choose an awning for your individual need.
-The most common sizes range from 11’ to 18’ wide, with a projection of 10’- 13'.
+The most common sizes range from 15’ to 20’ wide, with a projection of 10’- 14'.

 Q: How much do they cost?

-A: Retractable awnings vary in price from product to product, just as they vary in size.
-Our average price for a retractable awning installed on most homes in the greater Rochester area ranges from $1700 to $2500.
+A: Retractable awnings vary in price from product to product based on quality and size.
 Our expert consultant can help you choose the best awning and size for your needs, and clarify the best installation for your home.

 Q: How long will the installation take?